osjacky430/tmr_listener/README.md

     -   Consider the case where user would like to run these two in one executable?
 -   Parser object
     -   Maybe I should adapt ros msg object as spirit parse data storage class
-    -   Fix that crappy parser, to many static variables, learn how to write spirit parser properly
 -   ROS interface
     -   More services
         -   load plugin dynamically
 -   TM external script language
-    -   Command as expression, so that `bool res = Vision_IsJobAvailable("job1")` is valid declaration
     -   Type conversion operator, TM has some "unique" type conversion rules, which is totally BS to me
     -   consider function accepting types that can be implicitly converted to the desired type
     -   TM functions, and project variables